celluloid/GSoC/reports/2016-New_Reel_Features_Project_Report.md

      }
     if not multipart type
        return nil

+Here keys are part.name for different file upload
 ```

 **Extension**

 Maintainance and updation of parser gem as per current need.
 Most of test are covered but still more to be added.